 Yes, as an international school serving transient, expatriate families, it is not uncommon for new students to have little or no English when they first arrive – especially in the Primary School.
 We offer language support for such students.
 New English learners receive support in regular classes and receive extra English lessons while other students are studying Japanese.
 We welcome students only when we have the support and resources to make them successful – we have a duty of care.
 Admissions of new English language learners depends on the language make up of the current cohort.

-Yes, we have a specialist support team who together with our regular teachers support students with mild to moderate learning needs and challenges.
-We accept students with a range of learning strengths and learning diversity needs.
-We welcome students only when we have the support and human resources to make them successful – we have a duty of care and limited resources.
-Admissions depends on the make up of the current cohort: the number of students with an identified challenge currently in the grade and the type of challenges students face.
+Yes, to a certain degree our Learning Support Team, who together with our regular teachers are able to differentiate learning needs and challenges.
+We welcome students only when we have the support and human resources to make them successful.
+One factor to Admissions depends on the make up of the current cohort: the number of students with an identified challenge currently in the grade and the type of challenges students face.